capillariesio/capillaries/test/deploy/README.md

 Capillaries [Deploy tool](../../doc/glossary.md#deploy-tool) can provision complete Capillaries cloud environment in public/private clouds that support Openstack API.

 `test/deploy` directory contains two sample projects (capideploy_project_dreamhost.json and capideploy_project_genesis.json) used by [Deploy tool](../../doc/glossary.md#deploy-tool).
-Sensitive and repetitive configuration can be stored in project parameter files (capideploy_project_params_dreamhost.json and capideploy_project_params_genesis.json), andit's a good idea to store paramatar files at somewhat secure location (like user home dir).
+Sensitive and repetitive configuration can be stored in project parameter files (capideploy_project_params_dreamhost.json and capideploy_project_params_genesis.json), andit's a good idea to store parameter files at somewhat secure location (like user home dir).

 For troubleshooting, add `-verbose` argument to your deploy tool command line.

 ## Openstack environment

 1. Make sure you have an Openstack project ready, with all `OS_*` variables defined in the project parameter file.
 Usually, Openstack cloud provider generates a shell script that sets all those variables for you.
-Just manually copy those values to the parametar file, one by one.
+Just manually copy those values to the parameter file, one by one.
 2. Make sure you have created the key pair for SSH access to the Openstack instances, key pair name stored in `root_key_name` in the project file.
 3. Make sure all configuration values in the project parameters file are up-to-date.
+Some paramaters, like `sftp_user_private_key` may contain multi-line content - make sure you replace all line endings with `\n`.
 4. This guide assumes you have reserved a floating IP address with your Openstack provider, this address will be assigned to the `bastion` instance and will be your gateway to all of your instances.
 Make sure `floating_ip_address` in your project parameter file is set to this floating IP address.
 You may want to use bastion instance as an SSH  jumphost, make sure you have set up this IP address for a jump host in `~/.ssh/config` file:

 ```